Pushpaharan6/IDS-Project/README.md

 Note: The dashboard runs locally and is available only while the Flask server is active.

+## Live Capture Reliability on Windows
+I improved live capture reliability by adding interface listing, adapter selection, and better capture handling on Windows.
+Live capture works better, but Windows virtual adapter capture is still inconsistent, so offline PCAP analysis is the most reliable method in the current version.

 ## Future Improvements

-  Machine learning anomaly detection
+  - Machine learning anomaly detection
-  Real-time network visualization
+  - Real-time network visualization
-  Integration with SIEM systems
+  - Integration with SIEM systems
-  Improve live capture reliability on Windows virtual adapters Add charts and visual analytics to the dashboard
+  - Improve live capture reliability on Windows virtual adapters
+  - Add charts and visual analytics to the dashboard
-  Add downloadable CSV/TXT reports
+  - Add downloadable CSV/TXT reports
-  Add more detection rules
+  - Add more detection rules
-  Improve alert severity levels
+  - Improve alert severity levels